 - Teach young people to avoid participation in criminal activity by enabling them to make better/more informed decisions

-- Understanding lifelong consequences of criminal activity to individuals and wider circles
+- Explore lifelong consequences of criminal activity to individuals and wider circles

-- Increased awareness of the impact of crime on local communities and the wider society
+- Increase awareness of the impact of crime on local communities and the wider society

-- Ensure young people are aware of risks of being involved with County Lines and identify strategies to support themselves in avoiding this
+- Ensure young people are aware of the dangers of being involved with County Lines and identify risk prevention strategies

-The project looks to educate young people by exploring the realities of crime and offering real practical insight into the consequences and relevant processes.
+The project looks to educate young people by exploring the realities of crime and offering insights into the consequences and relevant processes.

 Who is eligible?

-- Willing to take part in group work or 1:1 interventions (face to face and online delivery options)
+Young people willing to take part in group work or 1:1 interventions

 For further details on this programme email: firstname.lastname@example.org